rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/agent-targets-operations.rst

 efficiently narrow the metric data the agent gathers.

-For information about agent check types, see `Available check types and fields <http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/appendix-check-types.html>`_.
+For information about agent check types, see
+:ref: `Available check types and fields <available-check-types-and-fields>`.

 .. include:: methods/get-list-agent-check-targets-entities-entityid-agent-check-types-agentchecktype-targets.rst